Course Code: ncc

-Note: Introduction to Photoshop CS3, CS4, or CS5 needs to have been completed or you need a good working knowledge of the basic tools in Photoshop and be able to make selections, use the Clone Stamp tool and Healing brushes, and do elementary color correction.
-You will also need to have a program that extracts the example files from the Zip file provided with each lesson, know how to create a new file folder and locate files on your hard drive.
-You will need an online album to display and share your work with the instructor.
-Instructions will be provided in the first lesson.
+Introduction to Photoshop CS3, CS4, or CS5 needs to have been completed or you need a good working knowledge of the basic tools in Photoshop and be able to make selections, use the Clone Stamp tool and Healing brushes, and do elementary color correction.
+You will also need to know how to create a new file folder and locate files on your hard drive.

 A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits!

 Once a session starts, two lessons will be released each week, for the six-week duration of your course.
 You will have access to all previously released lessons until the course ends.